svaksha/Julia.jl/Programming-Paradigms.md

 + [Match.jl](https://github.com/kmsquire/Match.jl) :: Advanced Pattern Matching for Julia.
    + _DOCS_ :: https://matchjl.readthedocs.org/en/latest/

+### Grammatical Evolution
++ [GrammaticalEvolution](https://github.com/abeschneider/GrammaticalEvolution) :: package for Julia, an evolutionary technique that is similar to Genetic Programming (GP).
+However, unlike GP, it doesn't suffer the same problems with fixing damaged trees.
+Instead, it uses a grammar that is combined with a genome of integers.
+The genome is used to select which branch to follow for or-rules.

 ### Macros
 + [RegexVar.jl](https://github.com/o-jasper/RegexVar.jl) :: A macro to fill variables straight from the string.
 + [Reexport.jl](https://github.com/simonster/Reexport.jl) :: Julia macro for re-exporting one module from another.
 + [MacroUtils.jl](https://github.com/carlobaldassi/MacroUtils.jl) :: Collection of Julia macros.
 + [TimeIt.jl](https://github.com/kbarbary/TimeIt.jl) :: Timeit macro for Julia.

+### Memory Management
+* [CallGraphs.jl](https://github.com/timholy/CallGraphs.jl) :: A package for analyzing source-code callgraphs, particularly of Julia's `src/` directory.
+The main motivation for this package was to aid in finding all functions that might trigger garbage collection by directly or indirectly calling `jl_gc_collect`; however, the package has broader uses.

 ### Meta Programming
 ##### DOCS
 + [Meta Programming Manual](http://docs.julialang.org/en/latest/manual/metaprogramming/)

-### Grammatical Evolution
-+ [GrammaticalEvolution](https://github.com/abeschneider/GrammaticalEvolution) :: package for Julia, an evolutionary technique that is similar to Genetic Programming (GP).
-However, unlike GP, it doesn't suffer the same problems with fixing damaged trees.
-Instead, it uses a grammar that is combined with a genome of integers.
-The genome is used to select which branch to follow for or-rules.

 ### Multi-Threading
 + [OCCA.jl](https://github.com/ReidAtcheson/OCCA.jl) :: Julia interface into [OCCA2](https://github.com/tcew/OCCA2) by @tcew, an extensible multi-threading programming API written in C++.